FIBA U19 WOMEN

 Kone praised her teammates after their impressive win over Russia, but it was the power forward playing the key role by posting yet another double-double to help deliver history for Mali – and Africa.
 19 points and 11 rebounds along with 2 assists for good measure to propel Mali to their fourth consecutive win and into a first-ever U19 Semi-Final with another chance at history over the weekend.

 “It feels great,” Sika Kone declared post-game.
 “Before we arrived here, we had some complications and then lost our first game.
-That gave us the motivation to keep going and really show that we can do something.
+That gave the motivation to keep going and really show that we can do something.

 “We were all excited to be here – we wanted to play well and we knew that we can do something in this tournament.
 We believe in ourselves, and Mali believes in us.”